-Execute the ldm panic-domain command of Oracle VM Server for SPARC from the control domain to cause a panic in the specified guest domain.
+Execute the ldm panic-domain command from the control domain to cause a panic in the specified guest domain.

 For details of the ldm command, see the Oracle VM Server for SPARC Reference Manual of the version used.

 Note - The ldm panic-domain command forcibly causes a panic in the specified guest domain, so it may cause the failure of a disk, etc. Limit use of the command to emergencies, etc.